 Omega Link Cam #.75

-In 1977, the world was introduced to the first active-protection devices and ever since, protecting hard climbs hasn’t been the same.
-Although many companies have entered into the market with their own versions of the original design, there hasn’t really been a big jump in camming technology since that first offering almost thirty years ago.
-Take a look at what a true leap forward finally looks like ...
-The Omega Pacific Link Cam.
-It’s a revolutionary concept from legendary Greg Lowe and operates on the simple design that a cam lobe can be trisected and linked so that as the cam is retracted, the lobe unfolds and permits an amazing range for a unit of its size.
-Utilizing a reliable, single-axle design, our cam lobes substantially exceed the closest competition’s range.
-With a camming ratio of over 2.5:1, there’s nothing close to the Link Cam on the market today.
+In 1977, the world was introduced to the first active-protection devices and ever since, protecting hard climbs has not been the same.
+Although many companies have entered into the market with their own versions of the original design, there has not really been a big jump in camming technology since that first offering almost thirty years ago.
+Take a look at what a true leap forward finally looks like The Omega Pacific Link Cam.
+It is a revolutionary concept from legendary Greg Lowe and operates on the simple design that a cam lobe can be trisected and linked so that as the cam is retracted, the lobe unfolds and permits an amazing range for a unit of its size.
+Utilizing a reliable, single-axle design, our cam lobes substantially exceed the closest competitions range.
+With a camming ratio of over 2.5:1, there is nothing close to the Link Cam on the market today.
 The Link Cam #1, for instance, covers the same range as up to four of our competitors cams!
 That extended range means you can leave the ground with fewer pieces on your rack.
-No more doubling up on pieces you think you "might" need if you’re unsure where, exactly, you’ll need doubles of one particular piece.
+No more doubling up on pieces you think you 'might' need if you are unsure where, exactly, you will need doubles of one particular piece.
 For backcountry climbers, it means packing in less gear.
 For relatively easy routes requiring only a few pieces here and there, Link Cams will be the odds-on favorite.
-And as a "crux piece" there’s nothing like it: pumped, arms failing, not-really-in-the-mood-to-fiddle-with-gear ... grab your Link Cam.
+And as a crux piece there is nothing like it: pumped, arms failing, not-really-in-the-mood-to-fiddle-with-gear grab your Link Cam.
 Place it.
 Relax.
 Mechanically-speaking, Link Cams are as innovative as the concept behind their design.
 Built with a hybrid blend of materials and advanced MIM process, Link Cams are the most sophisticated and modern camming devices in the world.
 The two, inner links on each lobe unit are built with a very new (and very expensive) process known as Metal-Injection-Molding which permits us to create detailed, precision pieceswith the strength of machined parts and are made from 17-4 aircraft stainless steel.
 The outer link is machined from 7000-series aluminum alloy.